How to configure media serving on a custom domain#

 This is not an option available by default, but it can be configured by setting up a reverse proxy.

-Create a new Divio project, using the options:
+Create a new Divio application, using the options:

 Build your own

-This project will contain the reverse proxy, that will refer all requests made to the custom domain to the actual domain that the application serves its media from.
-The only function of this reverse proxy project is to refer requests to the actual application project.
+This application will contain the reverse proxy, that will refer all requests made to the custom domain to the actual domain that the application serves its media from.
+The only function of this reverse proxy application is to refer requests to the actual application application.

-Using the Control Panel, add the domain to the reverse proxy project.
+Using the Control Panel, add the domain to the reverse proxy application.

 We expect users who adopt this approach to be familiar with the management of reverse proxies and comfortable with their configuration.
 It’s beyond the scope of our support to provide details of how this should be done, however: